Stannnnn/mec/README.md

 Source map from http://max.slid.free.fr/maxEscapeCreation

+Hamiltonian path generator source from https://github.com/oysterCrusher/hampath (Edited to make it work in this project)

 # Some TS notes

 Don't create array objects as `let a = [0, 1]`, instead use `let a = {x: 0, y: 1}`